jasongrimes/silex-simpleuser/README.md

 Requirements
 ------------

-This service depends on the [DoctrineServiceProvider](http://silex.sensiolabs.org/doc/providers/doctrine.html).
+This service depends on Doctrine DBAL from the [DoctrineServiceProvider](http://silex.sensiolabs.org/doc/providers/doctrine.html).

-Enable it something like this:
+Enable Doctrine something like this:

     use Silex\Provider;